NTD98/MessageSystem/README.md

 - **Data Model**: Efficiently designed schema optimized for performance in a distributed environment.
 - **Scalability**: Supports horizontal scaling with Cassandra's replication and partitioning capabilities.

+- **Data Sharding**: divine data through shards with (channel,bucket) indexing, enhance query performance.
+- **Time sensitive query**: Generate UUID with snowflake generator, so that we can quickly query ordered data.

 ---

 ## Getting Started